Share via

 Deploy and Configure ADFS Server

 Use Windows Server 2019 or later to deploy an ADFS server.
-Follow the steps: Deploy an ADFS server and Configure and test the ADFS server.
-Verify that you can open the URL of federation metadata in a web browser from the Exchange server and at least one client machine.
+Follow the steps in the Deploy an ADFS server and Configure and test the ADFS server documentation.
+Ensure that the federation metadata URL can be accessed in a web browser from both the Exchange server and at least one client machine.

 Choose appropriate SSO Lifetime

-Choose an appropriate SSO lifetime so end users aren't required to frequently reauthenticate.
-To configure an SSO lifetime, open ADFS management on the ADFS server and choose Edit Federation Service Properties in Actions (present on the right side of the ADFS management window).
+Choose an appropriate Single Sign-On (SSO) lifetime so end users aren't required to frequently reauthenticate.
+To validate the current SSO lifetime configuration, open a new PowerShell window on the ADFS server and execute the following command:

 Verify that device registration is configured, and device authentication is enabled by checking the Device Registration Overview.
 This step is recommended to reduce the number of authentication prompts for users and can help enforce Access Control Policies in ADFS.